-5) Personal Assistance/Habilitation (PAB) is a current service that is unchanged from the current waiver until an amendment is submitted following the completion of the rate study.

-6) Residential Habilitation (ResHab) is a new service added back to this waiver renewal.
+- 5) Personal Assistance/Habilitation (PAB) is a current service that is unchanged from the current waiver until an amendment is submitted following the completion of the rate study. - 6) Residential Habilitation (ResHab) is a new service added back to this waiver renewal.
 It was an existing service until the last waiver renewal in 2011.
-It has been added to the service array again to better support shared living arrangements in licensed adult foster homes and to provide a daily payment, rather than hourly PAB services.
-There are no anticipated negative impacts to participants currently living in these shared arrangements.

-7) Skilled Nursing is a current service being revised.
+It has been added to the service array again to better support shared living arrangements in licensed Developmental Disabilities Domiciliary Homes, Adult Residential Care Homes, Expanded Adult Residential Care Homes, Therapeutic Living Programs and certified Adult Foster Homes and to provide a daily payment, rather than hourly PAB services.
+There are no anticipated negative impacts to participants currently living in these shared arrangements. - 7) Skilled Nursing is a current service being revised.
 Changes include clarifying definitions of terms.
 If any participants currently receiving Skilled Nursing would be impacted by this clarification in terms, no changes would be made to the current service authorization for a participant until a thorough assessment of needs is completed and a determination is made whether the participant's needs require Skilled Nursing to continue at the current level of services as an exception or if the participant's needs can be met by working toward a transition to other services or to the Health Plan.